 Fundraising in New South Wales (NSW) is regulated by NSW Fair Trading.

 Under the Charitable Fundraising Act 1991 (NSW), soliciting or receiving money, property or other benefits constitute a 'fundraising appeal' if the appeal is for a charitable purpose or for the support of an organisation having a charitable object.
 It is important to note that NSW Fair Trading’s definition of a charitable purpose is different from the legal definition of charity the ACNC applies when registering organisations as charities at the federal level.

 To fundraise in NSW an organisation needs to meet one of the following:

 - obtain an authority to fundraise

 - enter into an arrangement with the holder of an authority to fundraise on that holder’s behalf.

 Individuals who want to participate in charitable fundraising need to complete one of the following steps:

 - obtain approval from an authority from a licence holder to fundraise on its behalf

 - individually apply for an authority.

-Additional information about the conditions and process for obtaining a fundraising authority can be found on the NSW Fair Trading website.
+Additional information about the conditions and process for obtaining a fundraising authority can be found on the NSW Government website.